FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone3/UserStory3/README.md

 1. The use case starts when the new player clicks on the help icon.
 2. The system starts the tutorial world.
 3. The system starts the building tutorial.
-  3.1 Include: Building tutorial.
+3.1 `Include`: Building tutorial.
-5. The system starts the defense tutorial.
+4. The system starts the defense tutorial.
-   5.1 Include: Defense tutorial.
+4.1 `Include`: Defense tutorial.
-6. The system shows a pop-up message "Tutorial completed".
+5. The system shows a pop-up message "Tutorial completed".
-7. The system returns to the real world.
+6. The system returns to the real world.
-8. The use case ends.
+7. The use case ends.

 **Postconditions:**
 None